-The purpose of the definition is to identify individuals who must take IBC-mandated training.
-Faculty, staff, or students who work in labs where biohazardous materials are used must be appropriately trained.
+The purpose of the definition is to identify individuals who must register their activities with the IBC.
+Additionally, faculty, staff, &/or students who work in labs where biohazardous materials are used must be appropriately trained.
 Biohazardous materials are defined as materials of biological origin that have the capacity to produce deleterious effects on humans or animals.
 They include:

-- Recombinant DNA molecules that are transferred into human research participants (human gene transfer).
+- Recombinant or synthetic nucleic acid molecules and/or genetically modified/engineered organisms that are transferred into human research participants (human gene transfer).

-- Synthetic DNA segments which are likely to yield a potentially harmful polynucleotide or polypeptide; e.g., a toxin or pharmacologically active agent.
+- Synthetic nucleic acid segments which are likely to yield a potentially harmful polynucleotide or polypeptide; e.g., a toxin or pharmacologically active agent.

-- Microorganisms where there is a deliberate transfer of a drug-resistant trait or of recombinant DNA containing genes for the biosynthesis of products potentially toxic for vertebrates.
+- Microorganisms where there is a deliberate transfer of a drug-resistant trait or of nucleic acids containing genes for the biosynthesis of products potentially toxic for vertebrates.

-- Microorganisms classified as risk group 2 (RG-2) or RG-3 agents (RG-4 agents are not allowed on the Virginia Tech campus) whether infectious or defective.
+- Microorganisms classified as risk group 2 (RG-2) or RG-3 agents (Note: RG-4 agents are not allowed in any Virginia Tech spaces) whether infectious or defective.

-- Microorganisms where more than two-thirds of the DNA from RG-2 or RG-3 agents is cloned into other nonpathogenic agents.
+- Microorganisms where more than two-thirds of the nucleic acids from RG-2 or RG-3 agents is cloned into other nonpathogenic agents.

 - Biological products derived from RG-2 or RG-3 microorganisms.